King Henry IV

 Hotspur’s father.
 Northumberland conspires and raises troops on the Percy side, but he claims that he is sick before the Battle of Shrewsbury and does not actually bring his troops into the fray.

-The leader of the Welsh rebels and the father of Lady Mortimer (most editions of 1 Henry IV refer to him as Owen Glendower).
-Glyndwr joins with the Percys in their insurrection against King Henry.
+The leader of the Welsh rebels and the father of Lady Mortimer (most editions of Henry IV, Part 1 refer to him as Owen Glendower).
+Glyndˆwr joins with the Percys in their insurrection against King Henry.
 Well-read, educated in England, and very capable in battle, he is also steeped in the traditional lore of Wales and claims to be able to command great magic.
 He is mysterious and superstitious and sometimes acts according to prophecies and omens.

 The leader of the large army of Scottish rebels against King Henry.
 Usually called “The Douglas” (a traditional way of referring to a Scottish clan chief), the deadly and fearless Douglas fights on the side of the Percys.

 Sir Richard Vernon

 A relative and ally of the Earl of Worcester.

 The Archbishop of York